What is Dual Diagnosis?

 What’s the real purpose of dual diagnosis treatment?

 Simply put, dual diagnosis treatment is designed to treat both mental illness and substance abuse simultaneously.
 It does this by fostering coping mechanisms to deal with everyday life.
 Those mechanisms are healthy in origin and often work hand in hand with carefully selected prescription medications to help alleviate symptoms of mental illness.
 This is done to assist the patient as they get used to their new sober lifestyle.
-Aside from medications and coping skills, different forms of counseling are added into the dual diagnosis therapy programme, again specifically selected by professionals to aid the patient along their journey to a new, healthier, happier and sober life.
+Aside from medications and coping skills, different forms of counselling are added into the dual diagnosis therapy programme, again specifically selected by professionals to aid the patient along their journey to a new, healthier, happier and sober life.